Analysis | The calendar says summer is over in D.C. and so do we

 Not everyone was thrilled, however.

-Our declaration of the end of summer doesn’t mean we can’t or won’t see a summery days over the coming weeks.
+Our declaration of the end of summer doesn’t mean we can’t or won’t see summery days over the coming weeks.
 Highs in the 80s are not uncommon well into October.
-It just means, on balance, autumnlike weather will prevail and long duration spells of heat are history.
+It just means, on balance, autumn-like weather will prevail and long-duration spells of heat are history.

 Last year, summer weather ended around the same time; we declared the season over on Sept.
 18.